bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 from blinking green to solid green and when the unit is commanded to shutdown or reboot the status LED should start blinking red.

+### Customize filesystem configuration in /etc/fstab
-Next, modify the /etc/fstab file which governs what filesystems are mounted on boot.
+Modify the /etc/fstab file which governs what filesystems are mounted on boot.
 In the original fstab file, the Debian installer makes use of UUIDs to specify partitions but this is not helpful in our case because the UUIDs on the target system will not match the ones on the system we're creating this